chavarera/PythonScript/Data_Structure_In_Python/String/StringFormatting.md

 b=20
 c=39
 print('a value is '+str(a)+' and b value is '+str(b)+' and c value is '+str(c))

+#Result:a value is 10 and b value is 20 and c value is 39
 ```

 Using string Formatting